Hero Background

 Conclusion: Take Control of Your Supply Chain Risk

 Managing flow-down requirements is no longer optional—it’s a critical component of doing business in the defense sector.
-As CMMC 2.0 and NIST SP 800-171 continue to shape the compliance landscape, organizations must take a proactive approach to supply chain risk management.
+As the CMMC Final Rule and NIST SP 800-171 now actively shape the compliance landscape organizations must take a proactive approach to supply chain risk management.

 By standardizing processes, leveraging technology, and fostering supplier collaboration, you can build a more resilient and compliant supply chain.
 Exostar offers a CMMC Ready Suite solution that can help you manage your supply chain and get you through your CMMC 2.0 compliance journey.